blackdaemon/enso-launcher-continued/README.md

 -------------

 To build Enso, you need:
-  * Python 2.6 or above
+  * Python 2.7 or above
     This can be found at http://www.python.org.

-  * Following additional modules should be installed using 'pip' or 'easyinstall': ccy httplib2 iniparse ujson (or json) netifaces pygeoip pyparsing
+  * Following additional modules should be installed using 'pip': ccy httplib2 iniparse ujson netifaces pygeoip pyparsing